Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

-One defining characteristic (or drawback) of the above methods is that they need to maintain two intertwined sequences of updates at which the gradients are computed and solve two projection subproblems per iteration.
-In contrast, the Popov's method \cite{Popov1980}, whose special case is also known as the optimistic gradient descent ascent (OGDA) \cite{Daskalakis2018,Mokhtari2020a,Mokhtari2020}, only requires one gradient computation for each iteration.
+A defining characteristic of the above methods is that they need to maintain two intertwined sequences of updates at which the gradients are computed.
+In contrast, Popov's method \cite{Popov1980}, whose special case is also known as optimistic gradient descent ascent (OGDA) \cite{Daskalakis2018,Mokhtari2020a,Mokhtari2020}, requires one gradient computation per iteration.
 It is shown to have a complexity of $\bigO(\kappa_1\log(1/\epsilon))$ for constrained saddle point problems when the objective is smooth and strongly-convex-strongly-concave \cite{gidel2018a,Azizian2020,Mokhtari2020a}; see also a similar result in \cite{Malitsky2020} for a variant of Popov's method on monotone inclusion problems.
-Moreover, by viewing the OGDA method as an approximation of the proximal point method, the authors in \cite{Mokhtari2020} proved an ergodic complexity of $\bigO(1/\epsilon)$ for unconstrained saddle point problems when the objective is smooth and only convex-concave, matching the convergence rate of the extragradient method.
-Several other variants of the Popov's method have also appeared in the literature \cite{Malitsky2015,Malitsky2017}, and we refer the readers to \cite{Hsieh2019} for more detailed discussions.
-In a recent concurrent work \cite{Kotsalis2020} on variational inequalities, the authors essentially extended the method in \cite{Malitsky2020} to a general Bregman distance function and proved the same convergence guarantees as above for both the convex-concave and strongly-convex-strongly-concave settings.
-We note that their method is similar to our first-order optimistic method in Section \ref{sec:first_order}, though proposed from a different perspective.
-In this paper, we recover and further extend their results to composite objectives under our unified framework.
+Moreover, by viewing OGDA as an approximation of the proximal point method, the authors in \cite{Mokhtari2020} proved an ergodic complexity of $\bigO(1/\epsilon)$ for unconstrained saddle point problems when the objective is smooth and convex-concave, matching that of the extragradient method.
+Several other variants of Popov's method have also appeared in the literature \cite{Malitsky2015,Malitsky2017}; see \cite{Hsieh2019} for more details.
+In a concurrent work \cite{kotsalis2022simple} on variational inequalities, the authors extended the method in \cite{Malitsky2020} to a general Bregman distance and proved the same convergence guarantees as above for both the convex-concave and strongly-convex-strongly-concave settings.
+We note that their method is similar to our first-order optimistic method in Section~\ref{sec:first_order}, though proposed from a different perspective.
+In this paper, we recover and further extend their results to composite objectives via our unified framework.